In this article, we will discuss the best hardware sequencers, of all types, for various purposes, in 2023.

 Pros:

 The plug-out expansion with three slots for expanding your sound design horizon is a huge pro.
 Many Roland synths, like JUNO-60, SH-2, SH-101, PROMARS, SYSTEM-100, etc., are compatible with the plug-out.
-The synth has great connectivity with USB, MIDI, and CV/Gate, and high-quality controllers, knobs, sliders, etc., which have a good response and build.

-The sequencer doesnโt have a click track, which is a huge bummer, as you canโt control it in real-time to the tempo.
+The sequencer doesn’t have a click track, which is a huge bummer, as you can’t control it in real-time to the tempo.
 In addition, the internal arpeggiator has no swing or gate modes.

-Itโs a way to sequence your synthesizers and interact with your instrument(s) without touching your keyboard.
+It’s a way to sequence your synthesizers and interact with your instrument(s) without touching your keyboard.

 It has 128 pad grids, which give great visual feedback for the sequencer, let you play notes chromatically, and command all patterns in the arranger view.
 In addition, it allows you two types of sequencing: mono, that is, programming a single note at a time, and poly, that is, playing around with multiple notes simultaneously.